michaelyshih/Saikyou/README.md

 ## Overview: ##

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MyAnimeList is a very extensive encyclopedia and forum that allows users to look up anime with many sorting options, but they do not have a section to show the most popular shows (based on members watching) of each year.
-This project is an attempt to display the top 3 popular anime, manga, anime music of each year for the last 5years.
+This project is an attempt to display the top 3 popular anime, manga, anime music of each year for the last 5 years.
 <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The project allows you to scroll through a timeline in 3d space following a path of the 5 years and look at the most popular anime / manga/ music of that year.
-There is a drop down that allows you to quickly access a year that you’re interested in.
+You could select year by scrolling or by selecting them.
 When clicked, the item you picked will display the information of the year with links and details to external sites where you could explore more.
 <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Bonus: perspective on the background to display to traverse 3d space and view the animation as floating boxes in 3 dimensional space